100 years later, Harvard’s Rose Bowl win still surprises

 With a roster replenished by students returning from World War I, Harvard won its first six games in 1919 by a combined score of 179-0 and then rallied for a tie against Princeton 10-10 that was as momentous for the time as the famous 29-29 “victory” in The Game 50 years later.
 It took a trick play to beat Yale 10-3 and finish the season unbeaten.

-Out in Pasadena, California, the Tournament of Roses Association was hoping to give its football game the 20th Century equivalent of a reboot after the inaugural game between Stanford and Fielding Yost’s Michigan in 1902 was such a blowout that the westerners quit in the third quarter, trailing 49-0.
+Out in Pasadena, California, the Tournament of Roses Association was hoping to give its football game the 20th century equivalent of a reboot after the inaugural game between Stanford and Fielding Yost’s Michigan in 1902 was such a blowout that the westerners quit in the third quarter, trailing 49-0.

 “The game didn’t meet a lot of our standards and goals.
-It was kind of chaotic,” said Scott Jenkins, the current chair of the Rose Bowl Management Committee.
+It was kind of chaotic,” said Scott Jenkins, the current chairman of the Rose Bowl Management Committee.
 “We gave it up until 1916.”

 And then came the war.

 Unbeaten Oregon, known as the Webfoots, was the top team in the West.
-Harvard had been invited before, but declined because the school’s Christmas break wasn’t long enough for the transcontinental train ride that would take them five days, one-way.
+Harvard had been invited before but declined because the school’s Christmas break was too short for the transcontinental train ride that would take them five days, one-way.

 This year, the schedule worked out.